I Am Your Leader

-"I Am Your Leader" is a song recorded by American rapper and singer Nicki Minaj for her second studio album Pink Friday: Roman Reloaded (2012).
+"I Am Your Leader" is a song recorded by rapper Nicki Minaj for her second album Pink Friday: Roman Reloaded (2012).
 The song features additional rap vocals from hip hop artists Rick Ross and Cam'ron.
 Production of the song was handled by Fernando Garibay & Chauncey "Hit-Boy" Hollis, with writing coming from Minaj, Garibay, Hollis, Ross, and Cam'ron.
 Musically, "I Am Your Leader" is a midtempo hardcore hip hop and electro hop song that contains sparse beats, minimal instrumentation, repetitive, high-pitched, off-pitch synth hooks, and a booming, static bass.
 Lyrically, Minaj "dishes boast-heavy verses about how she’s better than all these other bitches", according to Adam Fleischer of XXL Magazine.

 "I Am Your Leader" garnered praise from contemporary music critics, with the majority praising the song's production, Minaj's vocal delivery, and the appearances of Cam'ron and Ross.
 To promote the song, an accompanying music video for the song was released on August 24, 2012.
 It features Minaj inside a brightly colored playhouse dressed in eccentric clothing, while sequences show Minaj, Ross and Cam'ron in different rooms such as the bathroom, the staircase, and the dining room.
 Fellow rapper Tyga also makes a brief cameo appearance.
 Despite not being released as a single, "I Am Your Leader" peaked at number 71 on the US Hot R&B/Hip-Hop Songs chart.
 Minaj briefly performed a part of the song on The Today Shows summer concert series.